THE ROLLING STONES, August 1964

 This may either be the brown-fronted amp seen at Longleat on 2nd August and New Brighton on 10th August(pictures below), in company with a small box AC50 and two AC30s:

-- or a replacement with black cloth, as seen on stage in September:
+- or a replacement, as seen on stage in September:

 Hull, 21st September